SummerOfCode2020/week-03-review/REVIEW.md

 ## how do we fork a repo?

-- Fork this repo when the url is shared in slack
+- Fork from URL provided in slack or by searching for the repo creator's profile and looking for the desired repo in their created repo history.

 ## how do clone a repo to be available on our local?

-- For discussion and then for all to clone
+- You can clone by clicking the clone button or by copying and pasting the address bar's URL and using the git clone command followed by the copied URL.

 ## how do we move changes from working folder to staging?

-- Type the commands and any extra info you want to share here
+- git add .

 ## how do we move changes from staging folder to the local repo?

-- Type the commands and any extra info you want to share here

-## how do we move changes from staging folder to the local repo?

-- Type the commands and any extra info you want to share here
+- git commit -m "Direct informative title"

 ## how do we confirm what is in the local repo

-- Type the commands and any extra info you want to share here
+- git status

 ## how do we confirm what is in the remote repo

-- Type the commands and any extra info you want to share here
+- git log

 ## how do we confirm the url of our git remotes?

-- Type the commands and any extra info you want to share here
+- git remote -v

 ## how many and what sections are in an html document

-Type your answer here, use git commands to
+- 2. Head + Body

 ## there are two ways to reference css in the header - show examples of two tags that are used for styling

-Type your answer here and push it up
+- <style> + <link>

 ## 3 - how many ways can you declare a variable
 ## hint - 1 old school way - the new ways
-## provide a few samples
+## provide a few samples: var, let, const